JohanneKnz/invest-play/README.md

 Testing was ongoing throughout the entire build.
 I utilised Chrome developer tools while building to pinpoint and troubleshoot any issues as I went along.

 ### W3C Validator
-The W3C validator was used to validate the HTML on all pages of the website.
+The W3C validator was used to validate the HTML of the website.
 It was also used to validate CSS in the style.css file.
+The JavaScript was validated with the Jshint validator.

 HTML validator
 ![W3C HTML](/assets/images/readme/validatorhtml.png)